 I chose the Duo, and when it arrived, I practically tore the box open and attempted to put it together myself.
 Then I went to the Bugaboo website and saw that the directions had no words, just pictures, and I decided to wait for my husband to get home.
 Instructions written in mime

 are not so easy to follow.

 Once we did get it up and running, I had great fun toying with the convertible-ness of it.
 One of the coolest things about the Donkey how easy it is to transform between configurations, or rotate the seats from forward to back with just a few snaps of handles and pushes of the frame.
+Really easy.
+I promise.

-you can also slide the frame together to convert a wide double into an actual single stroller.
+And if you’ve only got one kid with you, with little effort you can also slide the frame together to convert a wide double into an actual single stroller.
 It really is genius.

 (Check out the nifty Bugaboo Donkey videos to see it in action)